-The proposed bill would amend current statutes related to the Arizona Medical Board by adding provisions that exempt individuals from licensure requirements when providing basic first aid in good faith and without compensation.
-Specifically, it would allow individuals to administer basic first aid, provided they obtain the injured person's consent before rendering assistance.
-If the injured person is under 15 years old, consent must be obtained from a parent or legal guardian, and the individual must notify law enforcement of the injured person's condition.
+If enacted, this bill would amend current statutes related to the Arizona Medical Board by adding provisions that exempt individuals from licensure requirements when providing basic first aid in good faith and without compensation, provided they obtain the injured person's consent prior to rendering assistance.
+Specifically, if the injured person is under 15 years old, consent must be obtained from a parent or legal guardian, and law enforcement must be notified of the injured person's condition.
+The bill also clarifies that this exemption does not limit any existing liability protections for emergency aid as outlined in current law.

 Statutes affected: Introduced Version: 32-1421